 Children in the mosque

-Often elders who come in late to the mosque asks children and teens who are in the rows ahead to move to the back to make space for them.
+Often elders who come in late to the mosque ask children and teens who are in the rows ahead to move to the back to make space for them.
 The children are often disappointed.
 Can you please comment?

 Therefore we should respect them and allow them to go to the mosque and even stand in the same row as us.
-We should also teach them how to behave and stick to the etiquettes of the mosque.
+We should also teach them how to behave with courtesy and stick to the etiquettes of the mosque.

 Teach children the etiquettes of the mosque

 You might have a very young children coming to the mosque, playing and even running around and they will be put off if they are shouted at.
 You should, of course teach and train your children not to cause disturbance for those around them, but teach them gently, so they do not get bad experience.

 Accommodate young children in the mosque

 I have seen Turkish mosques, where they have a a crèche for the children at the back with toys where they can play.
 Whilst the salah is taking place they are playing in the back and laughing without causing too much noise and disturbance but they love the mosque.
 We should also create this space for children in the mosque suitable for our times, space, community etc.